pkavousi/Operationalizing-Azure-ML/README.md

 ![Jupyter Notebook: RunDetails Widget shows the step runs2](images/Pipeline2.JPG?raw=true "Jupyter Notebook: RunDetails Widget shows the step runs2")

 **In ML Studio: Completed run**
+The following screenshots show the completed pipeline runs that are triggered using Jupyter notebook.
+It involves running AutoML and deploying its best model.

 ![In ML Studio](images/Pipeline5.JPG?raw=true "In ML Studio")